State Actions Summary

 - Three states—Arizona, Minnesota and Wisconsin—do not officially operate a CON program, but they maintain several approval processes that function similarly to CON.

-- In 2020, at least six states—Michigan, New Jersey, Vermont, Virginia, Washington, and West Virginia—enacted legislation to modify their CON laws in some capacity.
-Additionally, at least six states—Michigan, Montana, New York, North Carolina, Tennessee and Washington—and Washington, D.C. enacted CON legislation in 2021.
+- At least six states—Michigan, Montana, New York, North Carolina, Tennessee and Washington—and Washington, D.C., enacted CON legislation in 2021.
 Montana’s legislation was the most sweeping of these bills, exempting all facilities except long-term care facilities from CON review.
+In 2022, at least 12 states—Arizona, Connecticut (HB 5001 and 5506), Kentucky, Louisiana, Maryland, Michigan, Mississippi, New York, Ohio, Oklahoma, Vermont and Virginia—and Washington D.C., enacted legislation modifying their CON laws in some capacity.

 - Related to CON, at least 13 states have a moratorium on certain health care activities and capital expenditures, meaning they will not grant CON or state approval for a specific activity.
 Moratoria are most common for long-term care related activities, such as expanding the number of long-term care beds in a facility.